nixworks/public/news/2014/12/6/index.md

 ##### 2014 Iguala mass kidnapping
 ### [Forensic specialists at the University of Innsbruck confirm the identity of the first of the 43 missing students in Guerrero.
 The remains were located at a municipal dump in Cocula, Guerrero. ](/news/2014/12/6/forensic-specialists-at-the-university-of-innsbruck-confirm-the-identity-of-the-first-of-the-43-missing-students-in-guerrero-the-remains-we.md)
-_Context: 2014 Iguala mass kidnapping, Guerrero, University of Innsbruck, Cocula, Guerrero_
+_Context: Cocula, Guerrero, Guerrero, 2014 Iguala mass kidnapping, University of Innsbruck_

 ##### Syrian Civil War
 ### [The Syrian Army repels an ISIL offensive on the Deir ez-Zor air base, resulting in at least 119 casualties total. ](/news/2014/12/6/the-syrian-army-repels-an-isil-offensive-on-the-deir-ez-zor-air-base-resulting-in-at-least-119-casualties-total.md)